Prismatic leads in satisfaction for embedded iPaaS!

 Why devs prefer Prismatic

 Prismatic, on the other hand, allows devs to write whatever code is desired.
-If the dev wants to use existing triggers, connections, and data sources from already-defined Prismatic built-in and custom components, they can be called from the code.
+If the dev wants to use existing triggers, connections, data sources, and actions from pre-built and custom components, they can be called from the code.
 If the dev wants to use a package or library from npm or another repository, it can be referenced in the code.
 If a dev wants to write an entire integration without calling any external code, that's also fine.

 Prismatic's code-native experience allows a dev to actually develop code.